What do the circles mean?

 What do the lines mean?

-Lines show the relationship between the country helping to finance a coal plant (marked in orange) and the country where the plant will be built (marked in blue).
+Lines show the relationship between the country in which financial institutions are based (marked in orange) and the country where the plant will be built (marked in blue).

-What does the Financing closed/Financing ongoing/Financing stopped tab do?
+What does the Financing closed/Financing ongoing tab do?

 How do I view a different country?

-Type the name of the country in the search bar or click the country on the map.
+Type the name of the country in the search bar or click on the circle within the country on the map.
 After choosing a country, click “Back” in the top left hand column to return to the previous view.

 How accurate are locations?

-Locations are accurate for the majority of projects.
+Locations are exact for the majority of projects.
+Proposed coal plants that do not have an exact project site will have approximate locations.
 You can check the underlying GEM.wiki page to see the accuracy of the coordinates for an individual project.

 Does the tracker show all the plants in each country?